d3/d3-selection/README.md

 <a name="namespaces" href="#namespaces">#</a> d3.<b>namespaces</b>

 The map of registered namespace prefixes.
-The default value is:
+The initial value is:

 ```js
 {